hapax/hapax.github.io/assets/minimal-networks.md

 In this section, we will learn more about the connectivity and layout of minimal networks.
-The geometric facts we learned in the last section will definitely come in handy!
+The geometry we learned in the last section will be essential!

 ### 3.1.
 Trees <a id="sec-3-1" name="sec-3-1"></a>